COMP116 Creative Writing II

 - VI.
 Catalog Course Description

 - This course is a seminar-type exploration of creative writing techniques with emphasis on writing and criticism of student writing.
-Work from literary tradition will be studied as models and inspiration for the students' own literary efforts.
-Assignments will enable students to express and develop their creative skills.
-COMP116: Creative Writing II is an expansion of the skills listed in COMP115.
+Students study works from literary traditions as models and inspiration for their own creative work.
+Assignments will enable them to develop mastery in a certain genre.

 - VII.
 Required Course Content and Direction